Nikhil-Chandavarkar/ai-resume-builder/README.md

-# AI Resume Builder — Project 3 (KodNest Premium Build Track)
+# Resume Builder — Project 3

 A premium step-by-step build system for creating an AI-powered resume builder application.
 This project implements a guided workflow with gating mechanics to prevent skipping steps.